waregagbagbo/100-days-of-code/log.md

 **Link to work:* Landing Page(In Progress-3 day Html,css project)
                  29th June.
 Structure, git repo, add the menus and global css<br/>
                  30th June .
-Hero section, and the services section
+Hero section, and the services section 1st  July.
+About-Services and Footer.
+                 2nd Css more Css styling and Publish 3rd Rest Day.

+## Day 8: July 04 , 2022 (Example 3)
+##### (delete me or comment me out)

+**Today's Progress**:Worked on Basic Javascript Odin Project(Variables, Operators and Concatenatio) **Thoughts:** I have always desired to become a full stack dev and Odin Project is just a way to remind myself of the content I used to read with no practice.